Seven Student-Athletes Sign Letters of Intent

 McDermott led Brighton in assists last year with 52 and added 31 goals.
 He has 115 goals and 116 assists in his career.
 Last year, McDermott was named to the All-Greater Rochester First Team, All-County First Team, and All-Section V First Team.

-McDermott said he appreciates all of the friendships he made through lacrosse.
+McDermott said he appreciates all of the friendships he has made through lacrosse.
 Beating Victor and Pittsford were two of his highlights from last year.

 “I think the balance between academics and lacrosse at Johns Hopkins is really nice and I'll also have a chance to compete for a national championship, which is something I've always wanted to do,” he said.